THE BATTLES IN VIETNAM

 The above is the first five paragraphs of the article “Mekong Delta Ambush on the Rach Ba Rai” in the August 1999 issue.

-The above was printed with the permission of VIETNAM Magazine.
+The above article was printed with the permission of VIETNAM Magazine.